-- College transfer associate degrees on page 38: Awarded for completion of a transfer curriculum paralleling the first two years of college study. - Associate in Applied Sciences on page 55: Awarded for completion of an approved TCC career training program.
+- College transfer associate degrees: Awarded for completion of a transfer curriculum paralleling the first two years of college study. - Associate in Applied Sciences: Awarded for completion of an approved TCC career training program.
 This is a terminal degree that is not generally transferable to universities.
 In some cases, articulation agreements with specific universities enable transfer.
-Program chairs can provide information regarding transfer opportunities associated with specific programs. - Associate in General Studies on page 53: Awarded for completion of a two-year academic program designed to meet a particular educational goal.
+Program chairs can provide information regarding transfer opportunities associated with specific programs. - Associate in General Studies: Awarded for completion of a two-year academic program designed to meet a particular educational goal. - Bachelor of Applied Science: The Applied Baccalaureate (BAS) is a two-year baccalaureate completion program for students with associate degrees in specific fields.
+A BAS emphasizes upper division knowledge and skills applied to specific contexts, such as the health field.
+The credential met by TCC's BAS degree is expected to enhance employment and advancement in an evolving field filling a critical access and affordability need for TCC's service area and the state of Washington.